ydb-platform/ydb/BUILD.md

 ## Run YDB CLI tests only

-When changing YDB CLI code, you may choose building and running only YDB CLI tests, which is faster than running a full YDB testpack.
+You may choose building and running only YDB CLI tests when changing the YDB CLI code, as it is faster than running the full YDB test suite.

 To build YDB CLI binary and YDB CLI unit tests binaries run:
 ```bash